CG-Security/Security-SOP-Runbooks/README.md

 Standardized procedure for collecting, validating, naming, storing, and transmitting audit evidence for internal and external assessments.

 ### Logging and Monitoring Runbook
 Defines expectations for log collection, retention, health checks, monitoring responsibilities, alert triage workflow, and validation of logging completeness.
-(Full SOP coming soon.)

 ---

+## Templates

+This repository includes a collection of operational templates that support the execution of the SOPs.
+These templates provide standardized documentation formats used during access reviews, incident handling, audit evidence collection, vendor evaluations, and patch validation.

+All templates are located in the `Templates/` folder.

+### Available Templates

+- **Access Review Worksheet**
+  A structured table for documenting quarterly or periodic access reviews, including privileged access validation, reviewer notes, identified issues, and required actions.

+- **Incident Intake Form**
+  Standardized form used to capture initial details of potential security incidents, including reporter information, system impact, evidence, severity estimation, and triage notes.

+- **Audit Evidence Collection Template**
+  Template aligned with the Audit Evidence SOP for documenting evidence requests, validation checklists, storage details, and reviewer sign-off for audits and assessments.

+- **Vendor Security Questionnaire**
+  Due-diligence questionnaire aligned to the Vendor Onboarding SOP.
+Captures information on authentication, encryption, incident response, certifications, and subcontractors.

+- **Patch Validation Checklist**
+  A repeatable checklist used during monthly patch cycles to verify patch deployment, reboots, service health checks, rescans, and exceptions.

+---

 ## Purpose

-These SOPs are intended for organizations that want to improve consistency across recurring security operations.
-They support:
+These SOPs and templates support organizations in improving consistency across recurring security operations.
+They help teams operationalize security practices by providing:

-- Governance, Risk, and Compliance (GRC) programs
+- Standardized, repeatable workflows
+- Clear documentation for governance and audit readiness
+- Guidance for IAM, vulnerability management, vendor evaluation, and incident handling
-- Audit preparation and evidence collection
+- Tools for collecting, validating, and organizing audit evidence
-- IAM and access governance
-- Vulnerability and patch management
-- Incident response and logging strategy
-- Vendor risk and lifecycle management
+- Operationally mature logging and monitoring processes
-- Operational standardization across security teams

-All SOPs are generic and safe for public use.
+All SOPs and templates are generic and safe for public use.

 ---

 ## Roadmap

 ### Near-Term Additions
-- Complete Logging and Monitoring SOP
+- Expand Logging and Monitoring SOP with alerting examples
 - Add Change Management SOP
-- Add Audit Evidence template examples
+- Add Risk Acceptance Workflow SOP
 - Add Data Classification and Handling SOP
+- Add additional templates for evidence review and escalation workflows

 ### Enhancements to Existing SOPs
-- Add validation checklists to Access Review SOP
+- Add validation checklists to the Access Review SOP
-- Expand decision matrix in Incident Triage SOP
+- Expand decision matrix in the Incident Triage SOP
-- Add remediation SLA guidance to Vulnerability Management SOP
+- Add remediation SLA guidance to the Vulnerability Management SOP
-- Expand Vendor Onboarding risk evaluation section
+- Expand Vendor Onboarding risk evaluation and authentication model review

 ### Long-Term Goals
-- Add optional mapping tables for CIS Controls, NIST CSF, and NIST 800-53 across all SOPs
+- Add mapping tables across CIS Controls, NIST CSF, and NIST 800-53 for all SOPs
 - Introduce automation examples for evidence collection and IAM reviews
-- Create templates for escalation, communication, and workflow approvals
+- Create templates for escalations, approvals, and communication during incidents
+- Add supplementary diagrams or flowcharts for key workflows

 ---